ibm-cloud-docs/containers/cs_cli_reference.md

 **Example**:

   ```
-  ibmcloud worker-rm my_cluster kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w1 kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w2
+  ibmcloud cs worker-rm my_cluster kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w1 kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w2
   ```
   {: pre}

-###ibmcloud worker-update [-f] CLUSTER WORKER [WORKER] [--kube-version MAJOR.MINOR.PATCH] [--force-update] [-s]
+###ibmcloud cs worker-update [-f] CLUSTER WORKER [WORKER] [--kube-version MAJOR.MINOR.PATCH] [--force-update] [-s]
 {: #cs_worker_update}

 Update worker nodes to apply the latest security updates and patches to the operating system, and to update the Kubernetes version to match the version of the master node.
-You can update the master node Kubernetes version with the `ibmcloud cluster-update` [command](cs_cli_reference.html#cs_cluster_update).
+You can update the master node Kubernetes version with the `ibmcloud cs cluster-update` [command](cs_cli_reference.html#cs_cluster_update).

-**Important**: Running `ibmcloud worker-update` can cause downtime for your apps and services.
+**Important**: Running `ibmcloud cs worker-update` can cause downtime for your apps and services.
 During the update, all pods are rescheduled onto other worker nodes and data is deleted if not stored outside the pod.
 To avoid downtime, [ensure that you have enough worker nodes to handle your workload while the selected worker nodes are updating](cs_cluster_update.html#worker_node).

 You might need to change your YAML files for deployments before updating.
 Review this [release note](cs_versions.html) for details.